Pressure gaps, geometric potentials, and nonpositively curved manifolds: Preliminary

 \subsection{Thermodynamic formalism}

 We now briefly survey relevant results in thermodynamic formalism.
-The general notion of topological entropy and pressure described below can be defined for an arbitrary flow $\F=\{f_{t}\}_{t\in\R}$ on a compact metric space $(X,d)$.
+The general notion of topological entropy and pressure described in the following can be defined for an arbitrary flow $\F=\{f_{t}\}_{t\in\R}$ in a compact metric space $(X,d)$.